Rajeshwari-v/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-notification-modal.md

 #### Do: Keep it consistent

-Important because notification modals always display in the same location.
+This is important because notification modals always display in the same location.

    :::column-end:::
    :::column span="":::